Estimating Gaussian mixtures using sparse polynomial moment systems

-\begin{defn}\cite[Definition 7.29]{mondal2018how} Let $P_1,\ldots,P_m$ be convex polytopes in $\mathbb{R}^n$.
-We say $P_1,\ldots,P_m$ are \demph{dependent} if there is a non-empty subset $\mathcal{I} \subseteq [m]$ such that $\dim( \sum_{i \in \mathcal{I}}\mathcal{P}_i) < |\mathcal{I}|$.
-Otherwise we say $P_1,\ldots, P_m$ are \demph{independent}. \end{defn} This definition may be difficult to parse on a first read.
+\begin{defn}\cite[Definition VII.32]{mondal2021many} Let $P_1,\ldots,P_m$ be convex polytopes in $\mathbb{R}^n$.
+We say that $P_1,\ldots,P_m$ are \emph{dependent} if there exists a nonempty subset $\mathcal{I} \subseteq [m]$ such that $\dim( \sum_{i \in \mathcal{I}}P_i) < |\mathcal{I}|$.
+Otherwise we say $P_1,\ldots, P_m$ are \emph{independent}. \end{defn} This definition may be difficult to parse on a first read.
 But it is related to the usual definition of \emph{linear independence}: if each $P_i$ is a line through the origin, then the two ideas of dependent agree.
 Moreover, the collection of empty sets is independent.

 Given a nonzero vector $ w \in \mathbb{R}^n$ and a convex polytope $P \subseteq \mathbb{R}^n$, we consider the function $P\to \mathbb{R}$, $x\mapsto \langle w,x\rangle$ with $\langle (w_1,\dots,w_n),(x_1,\dots,x_n) \rangle :=w_1x_1+\cdots w_nx_n$ denoting the standard inner product.
-We denote the minimum value $w$ takes on $P$ by $\demph{\val_w(P)}$, and the points of $P$ where $w$ is minimized by \demph{$\init_w(P)$}.
-This set of points is a face of $P$, which we call the \demph{face exposed} by $w$.
+We denote the minimum value $w$ takes on $P$ by $\val_w(P)$, and the points of $P$ where $w$ is minimized by $\init_w(P)$.
+This set of points is a face of $P$, which we call the \emph{face exposed} by $w$.
 Specifically, we have

 If $f = \sum_{\alpha \in \newt(f)} c_\alpha x^{\alpha}$, we call